-Morgane Richard – Head Chocolate Chef in Vietnam
+Morgane Richard – Head Chocolate Chef in french polynesia

-Morgane Richard is head chocolate chef in Vietnam.
+Morgane Richard is head chocolate chef in French Polynesia.
 How did she get to Vietnam?
 All in the following.

 You worked as Head Chocolate Chef in Vietnam, with a great pastry track so far.
 Tell us about how you got started as a chef.